Understanding the differences among all the different

 You’ll find tungsten in small run special editions and

-Silver used to be used as a dressy option for watches as early as the 1600s.
+Silver used to be used as a dressy option for

 It’s a beautiful metal and a natural germicide and antibiotic, which makes it perfect for high-end dinnerware.
 However, it’s simply too weak for wristwatches, and is no longer commonly used.